 Take the pan out of the oven, let things cool off a bit on a rack and eat!

 Focaccia is equally good, in my book, either warm from the oven or at room temperature.
 I like mine with lots of seasonings (as you can tell from the photos!) but most you will find are much more restrained.

 The genius of the dish, of course, is in the toppings, which really should be of the best-quality you can find: fresh rosemary (in my case, just picked from my herb garden), coarse best-quality sea salt, freshly ground aromatic black pepper and nice, fruity olive oil.
 If you want to take it to the next level, then make your own pizza dough and let it rise slowly, overnight, for full flavor.

-The Tuscans call this flat bread schiacciata, which means ‘crushed’ or ‘flattened’, a reference to the way that you flatten the dough out and poke it with your fingers.
+The Tuscans have another word for this focaccia: schiacciata, which means ‘crushed’ or ‘flattened’, a reference to the way that you flatten the dough out and poke it with your fingers.